-Chunks merging result (i.e. photos, points and geometry) will be stored in the new chunk and it may be treated as common chunk (e.g. textured and/or exported).
+Chunks merging result (i.e. photos, points and geometry) will be stored in the new chunk and it may be treated as common chunk (e.g. the model can be textured and/or exported).

 Batch processing

 PhotoScan allows to perform general workflow operations with multiple chunks automatically.
 It is useful when dealing with a large number of chunks to be processed.